shd101wyy/markdown-preview-enhanced/README.md

 3. **I exported a presentation html file, and I want to put it on my Github Page or deploy remotely?**
 Please check the last question.
 4. **How do I get dark style preview?**
-If you want the style of the preview to be consistent with your atom editor, go to settings of this package, then uncheck `Github.com style` and `Use Github.com syntax theme`. [#281](https://github.com/shd101wyy/markdown-preview-enhanced/issues/281).
+If you want the style of the preview to be consistent with your atom editor, go to settings of this package, then change the `Preview Theme`.
 Or you can run `Markdown Preview Enhanced: Customize Css` command, then modify the `style.less` file.  [#68](https://github.com/shd101wyy/markdown-preview-enhanced/issues/68), [#89](https://github.com/shd101wyy/markdown-preview-enhanced/issues/89).
 5. **The preview is super super lagging?**
 This might happen when your markdown file is too big, or you are using too many math or graphs.